Liza Lim: Career

-Since 1986, Lim has worked extensively with members of the ELISION Ensemble; she is married to Daryl Buckley, its artistic director.
+Since 1986, Lim has worked with members of the ELISION Ensemble; she is married to Daryl Buckley, its artistic director.
 In 2005, Lim was appointed the composer-in-residence with the Sydney Symphony Orchestra for two years.
-Among other works, the orchestra commissioned—jointly with the radio station Bayerischer Rundfunk—her work The Compass; in its premiere performance on 23 August 2006 at the Sydney Opera House it was conducted by Alexander Briger, William Barton played the didgeridoo.
+Among other works, the orchestra commissioned—jointly with the radio station Bayerischer Rundfunk—her work The Compass; in its premiere performance on 23 August 2006 at the Sydney Opera House it was conducted by Alexander Briger and William Barton played the didgeridoo.

 Sponsored by the German Academic Exchange Service, she spent one year in 2007/2008 as artist-in-residence in Berlin where she developed her third opera, The Navigator, inspired by Tristan and Isolde to a libretto by Patricia Sykes.
 She was appointed professor in composition at the University of Huddersfield in March 2008.

-In March 2017 her appointment to the composition unit at the Sydney Conservatorium of Music was announced.
+In February 2017, she was appointed to the composition unit at the Sydney Conservatorium of Music, where she is the Sculthorpe Chair of Australian Music.